camille-wilkens/azure_machine_learning/README.md

 ## Summary
-**"This dataset contains data about a bank's marketing campaign and the goal of the campaign is to get new customers to sign up for a product.

-is to predict if a bank's marketing campaign to get new customers to sign up for a new product   "potential" client will become a new customer "**
+**"This project is based on a bank's marketing campaign and the goal of this project is to predict if a "potential" client will become a new customer.
+The dataset used in this project contains data about a bank's marketing campaign including demographic information.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+**The best performing model was a ..."**

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**